rahimi-s-lab/biobank-metadata-explorer/README.md

 # Biobank Metadata Explorer
-Explore different biobanks' fields with an easy to use search and cross reference with fields that you're interested in, in batch.
+Explore different biobanks' fields with an easy to use search, and cross reference with fields that you're interested in, in batch.
 The app has two interfaces: **web** (to explore) and **batch** file (to cross reference in batch).
 Currently we supports Cartagene.
 Other biobanks to be added soon.